 Beaten Into Submission

 Physical punishment has always been the standard training method for animals in circuses.
 Animals are beaten, shocked, and whipped to make them perform—over and over again—tricks that make no sense to them.
 The AWA allows the use of bullhooks, whips, electrical shock prods, or other devices by circus trainers.
-Trainers drug some animals to make them “manageable” and surgically remove the teeth and claws of others.

 Video footage shot during a PETA undercover investigation of Carson & Barnes Circus showed Carson & Barnes’ animal-care director, Tim Frisco, as he viciously attacked, yelled and cursed at, and shocked endangered Asian elephants.
 Frisco instructed other elephant trainers to beat the elephants with a bullhook as hard as they could and to sink the sharp metal bullhook into the animals’ flesh and twist it until they screamed in pain.
 The videotape also showed a handler who used a blowtorch to remove elephants’ hair as well as chained elephants and caged bears who exhibited stereotypic behaviors caused by mental distress.

 Following decades of abusing animals and declining ticket sales, Ringling Bros. final performance was in 2017.
 2 In 2022, Feld Entertainment announced that the circus would return in the fall of 2023 with a focus “on connections between the performers, and the audience.”3

 These intelligent captive animals sometimes snap under the pressure of constant abuse.
 Others make their feelings abundantly clear when they get a chance.

 Wayne Franzen, the founder and owner of Franzen Bros.
 Circus, was killed by one of the tigers he was exhibiting in front of 200 schoolchildren and their families in Carrolltown, Pennsylvania.4